2018-09-11 18:32:04 • ID: 2024

 Ph.
 Van Peer concluded that the Aterian culture belonged to lithic industries from the Nile Valley, and should be integrated it into the Nubian complex.
 Figure 3 shows a broad Aterian foliate, made from Quartzite, from a surface scatter in Libya.

 Many Early Nubian Complex surface scatters in upper Egypt/Sudan were detected by the Combined Prehistoric Expedition in the Sahara Desert led by F. Wendorf from 1962-1999 .
 As early as 1964/ 1965 the Guichards reported about non-stratified assemblages with Nubian cores, Nubian Points, thick scrapers and mostly asymmetric and rather crude bifacial foliates in the area that would later be flooded by the Aswan dam.
+These Foliates resemble the item shown in Figure 4.

 The early Nubian Complex since then was suggested to be characterized exactly by this artifact spectrum (Figure 2 and 4).
 More about the early Nubian complex can be found here: 1135 , here 1576 , here: 1363